Aaron-Bopp/TIM/30_Topics/32_Terms/Turmeric.md

 ##### <s class="topic-title">[[Turmeric]]</s>

 a plant in the ginger family that is native to Southeast [[Asia]] and is grown commercially in that region, primarily in [[India]].
 Its underground stem is used as a culinary spice and in traditional medicine.
 Turmeric is promoted as a dietary supplement for a variety of conditions, including arthritis, digestive disorders, respiratory infections, allergies, liver disease, depression, and many others.
-Please consult with your healthcare provider before taking any herbal supplements.

 **See**::
 *`$=customJS.dv_funcs.outlinedIn(dv, this)`*